 Fully inclusive television – for over 30 years, Arbeitsgemeinschaft Behinderung und Medien e.V. (abm) has been raising awareness of the circumstances, concerns and interests of people with disabilities with extensive TV programming broadcast throughout Germany.
-ProSiebenSat.1 has supported the initiative since 2000 with the magazine show CHALLENGE, which is broadcast on kabel eins and SAT.1 Gold on the first Saturday of every month.
-In a thirty-minute report, our fellow citizens with disabilities are encouraged to participate actively in social life according to their own requirements.
-In addition, CHALLENGE informs non-disabled people about life with a disability, dismantles prejudices and promotes inclusive thinking.
+Since 2000, we have supported the initiative with the magazine show CHALLENGE, which is broadcast on kabel eins and SAT.1 Gold on the first Saturday of every month.
+The thirty-minute report motivates our fellow citizens with disabilities to participate actively in social life according to their own requirements.
+In addition, CHALLENGE informs non-disabled people about the life with disabilities, diminishes prejudices and promotes inclusive thinking.
 In 2017, the youth magazine “yoin” and the talk show “Krauthausen – face to face” were the first fully inclusive series to be integrated into the format, with optional subtitles, sign-language interpreters and soundtracks with audio description.
-This is an important development for the accessible “television of the future,” which ProSiebenSat.1 Group’s stations are actively helping to shape.
+This is an important development for the accessible television of the future, which ProSiebenSat.1 Group’s stations are actively shaping.

 day of heroines

-In 2017 around 139,000 people were victims of partnership violence.
-The number of unreported cases?
-Large.
-37 percent of young people between the ages of 12 and 19 have been victims of cyberbullying.
-These numbers are frightening and highlight at the same time the social relevance of issues such as domestic violence and cyberbullying.
+According to the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth, more than 140,000 people became victims of domestic violence in 2018.
+31 percent of young people between the ages of 12 and 19 have already had experience of cyberbullying, as the current JIM study shows.
+The estimated number of unreported cases?
+It's big.
 With its thematic films, the ProSiebenSat.1 Group wants to sensitize people to such social problems and encourage them to reflect.
-To this end, ProSiebenSat.1 uses its expertise as an entertainment company to emotionally prepare difficult topics such as organ donation or stalking and make it accessible to a broad audience.
+ProSiebenSat.1 uses its expertise in the entertainment sector to put the issues on film and makes them accessible to a broad audience in an emotional way.
 Thematic films like “Die Ungehorsame” ("The Disobedient"), “Zwei Leben.
 Eine Hoffnung” ("Two Lives.
-A hope") or “Nackt.
+One Hope") or “Nackt.
 Das Netz vergisst nie” ("Naked.
-The Net never forgets") were well received by the audience in the past and sparked discussions.
+The Net Never Forgets") , which deal with the topics mentioned above, have been very well received by the audience in the past and stimulated discussions.
 In 2019, SAT.1, in cooperation with the Police Crime Prevention Department, sensitizes the public to the topics of knockout drops, stalking and civil courage.
-In the thrillers "Lautlose Tropfen", "Dein Leben gehört mir" and "Ein ganz normale Tag" the dramatic fates of three women are told.
+In the thrillers "Lautlose Tropfen" ("Silent Drops"), "Dein Leben gehört mir" ("Your Life Belongs to Me") and "Ein ganz normale Tag" (A Perfectly Normal Day") the fates of three women are told.
 These are exemplary for victims whose fate often remains hidden.
 Further SAT.1 thematic films are already planned.
-"Aus Haut und Knochen" with Lisa-Marie Koroll and Oliver Mommsen in the leading roles, for example, deals with the subject of anorexia and is currently being filmed in Cologne and the surrounding area.

-Taking social responsibility and supporting others while getting to know colleagues from other departments: Since 2013, employees – from the General Manager to trainees – have been able to take part in the corporate-volunteering initiative Social Day and volunteer at social institutions for one day during their working hours.
-Since Social Day began, over 400 colleagues have swapped their office desks for hammers and drills in order to support social facilities for less privileged people.
+Taking social responsibility, supporting others and at the same time networking across departments: Since 2013, employees – from general manager to trainee – have been able to participate in the corporate volunteering initiative Social Day and spend a day working for social institutions.
+Since the start of Social Day, over 400 colleagues have swapped their office desks for hammers and drills in order to support social institutions.

-“Help is a joint effort” – under this motto, the WE HELP project group founded by ProSiebenSat.1 employees in 2015 campaigns tirelessly for refugees in Germany.
-The initiative aims to develop and implement new ideas and concepts for social engagement.
-At the same time, WE HELP is in close dialog with the local refugee initiative Helferkreis Unterföhring.
-Every year in August, the WE HELP project group, together with the Helferkreis Unterföhring, their soccer team "Welcome Unterföhring!" and ProSiebenSat.1 employees, organises a after work soccer match.
-In 2018 as in the previous year, the initiative put out an online appeal for various drives to collect clothes, shoes and hygiene products for Helferkreis Unterföhring and the Munich refugee aid association’s clothing banks.
-Our employees also ran for this good cause in eight corporate runs throughout Germany.
-For every kilometer run, they received cash donations from the Group and raised a total of EUR 30,000.
+"Help as a joint effort" - this is the motto under which the WE HELP project group, founded by ProSiebenSat.1 employees, is committed to helping refugees.
+Since 2015, WE HELP has been in close contact with the local refugee initiative Helferkreis Unterföhring.
+Every year in August, the WE HELP project group, together with the Helferkreis Unterföhring, their soccer team "Welcome Unterföhring!" and ProSiebenSat.1 employees, organises an afterwork soccer match.
+In 2019, the initiative again called for various collection campaigns for clothes, shoes and hygiene articles, which benefited the Helferkreis Unterföhring and the clothing store of Flüchtlingshilfe München.

-Under the slogan “Writing for the general public”, FIRST STEPS invited together with its partners 14 participants with nine projects to the SevenPictures Film GmbH premises in Berlin on March, 22 and 23, 2019.
-After the keynote held by Stefan Gärtner and Verena Schilling from SevenPictures and a group discussion on “Telling stories for the general public”, the panels of experts started, in which the participants received new impulses.
-Following the pitch of the individual projects, the jury – Solveig Willkommen (ProSiebenSat.1 TV Deutschland), Steffi Ackermann (Warner Bros.) and Sebastian Werninger (UFA Fiction) – selected the three winners, who received exposé contracts.
+Under the slogan “Writing for the general public”, FIRST STEPS and its partners invited 14 participants with nine projects to the premises of SevenPictures Film GmbH in Berlin on March 22 and 23, 2019.
+After a keynote lecture by Stefan Gärtner and Verena Schilling from SevenPictures and a group discussion on “Narrating for the general public”, the panels of experts began, in which the participants received new impulses.
+Following the pitch of the individual projects, the jury – Solveig Willkommen (ProSiebenSat.1 TV Deutschland), Steffi Ackermann (Warner Bros.) and Sebastian Werninger (UFA Fiction) – finally chose the three winners, who were happy to receive exposé contracts.

 promotion of young talent in film

 How does business work?
-Around 1,500 students from Germany, Austria and the USA try to answer this fundamental question every year while participating in the business@school education initiative.
-ProSiebenSat.1 has supported the initiative founded by The Boston Consulting Group since 2015 with practical insights into real business models, promoting the participants’ basic business understanding.
-The students are thus not only taught methodological and practical concepts and relationships in a practical manner, but also acquire a stronger entrepreneurial spirit.
+This is the fundamental question that around 1,500 students from Germany, Austria, and the United States ask themselves every year during their participation in the business@school educational initiative.
+ProSiebenSat.1 has been supporting the initiative, which was founded by The Boston Consulting Group, since 2015 with practical insights into real business models, promoting the participants’ basic understanding of business.
+In addition to teaching methodological and content-related terms and interrelationships in a practical manner, the initiative also promotes the students' entrepreneurial skills.
 In three phases, the participants analyze small and large enterprises over a school year and then develop their own business idea, including a business plan.
-In 2018/19, a group of students from a Hamburg high school took a closer look at ProSiebenSat.1.
-In particular, they examined our TV business and conducted a competitor analysis.
+In 2018/19, a group of students from a Hamburg high school took a closer look at ProSiebenSat.1: In particular, they examined our TV business and conducted a competitor analysis.
 They presented their results to a ProSiebenSat.1 jury in their final presentation.
-In the 2018/19 program year, the business@school education initiative has been running for 20 years, during which time a total of around 23,500 students and 2,700 coaches have taken part.
+To date, more than 25,000 students and 2,700 supervisors have participated in business@school.

-On the nationwide Girls' Day, companies, enterprises and universities open their doors to girls from the fifth grade onwards.
-As part of the campaign, the girls get to know training occupations and courses of study in the natural sciences, technology, IT and the skilled trades.
-Around 1.9 million girls have taken part since the start of the largest nationwide career orientation project in Germany in 2001.
+On the nationwide Girls' Day,businesses, companies and universities open their doors to schoolgirls from the fifth grade upwards.
+As part of the campaign, the girls learn about apprenticeships and courses of study in the natural sciences, technology, IT and crafts.
+Around 1.9 million girls have taken part since the launch of Germany's largest career orientation project in 2001.

-ProsiebenSat.1 also participated this year – for the fifth time now – in order to give schoolgirls insights into vocational fields that girls rarely consider in the process of career orientation.
-Among other things, the participants gained insights into various technical areas such as the tech lab, postproduction, studios and control rooms.
+ProsiebenSat.1 provides schoolgirls with insights into vocational fields that they rarely consider in the process of career orientation.
+Among other things, the participants gained insights into the tech lab, postproduction, studios and control rooms.

 ReDi School of Digital Integration

-The ReDi School of Digital Integration is a non-profit school for refugees and asylum seekers who are keen on the topic of IT.
-Here, interested people receive the opportunity to acquire expertise in programming.
-The participants can educate themselves in various courses depending on their specific knowledge.
-Voluntary programmers from IT companies and start-ups support by passing on their knowledge to the refugees.
-ProSiebenSat.1 Tech Solutions supports the ReDi school since the end of 2018.
-ProSiebenSat.1 thereby not only assists financially but moreover transmits knowledge.
-Employees accompany diverse events, hold courses and function as mentors.
-Because the ReDi school does not only want the technological skills of students strengthened, but also offers various workshops and networking possibilities.
-In this way refugees can already develop first contacts to potential employers and build up a network.
+The ReDi School of Digital Integration is a non-profit school for IT-sawy refugees and asylum seekers.
+Here, interested parties are given the opportunity to acquire extensive programming skills and, depending on their abilities, to receive training and further education.
+They are supported by volunteer programmers from IT companies and start-ups, who pass on their knowledge to the refugees.
+ProSiebenSat.1 Tech Solutions has also supported the ReDi School as a cooperation partner since the end of 2018.
+ProSiebenSat.1 thereby not only assists financially but moreover transmits knowledge: Employees accompany various events, give courses and act as mentors.
+The ReDi School not only wants to promote the technological skills of its students, but also offers participants numerous workshops and networking opportunities.
+In this way, the fugitives can already make first contacts with potential employers.

 we support children

-Making children fit for their future and giving them opportunities is one of our society’s biggest challenges.
-Sport is thereby an essential part of this as an element of everyday life that promotes integration and identity.
-Therefore, numerous prominent athletes joined the “Wir stärken Kinder” (We support children) initiative in 2017, which was set up by SportdeutschlandTV, ProSiebenSat.1’s digital sports channel, in cooperation with the charity SOS-Kinderdorf e.V., three years ago.
-Top-tier athletes from various disciplines invite kids from the SOS Children’s Villages to sporting events or run sports activities as a way of boosting community spirit.
-The ProSiebenSat.1 subsidiary 7Sports thus uses the reach of its digital platform SportdeutschlandTV in order to recruit athletes to get involved in “Wir stärken Kinder” and to raise additional donations
+Making children fit for their future and opening up opportunities for them is one of the greatest tasks of our society.
+Sport is an essential part of this as an integrating and identity-building element of everyday life.
+Therefore in 2017, numerous prominent athletes joined the iniiative “Wir stärken Kinder” (“We support children”) in 2017, which SportdeutschlandTV, ProSiebenSat.1’s digital sports channel, has launched in cooperation with the non-profit organization SOS-Kinderdorf e.V..
+Top athletes from various disciplines invite children from the SOS Children’s Villages to sporting events or train together with them to strengthen the sense of community and convey important value.
+The ProSiebenSat.1 subsidiary 7Sports is thus using the reach of its digital platform SportdeutschlandTV to insprire athletes for the campaign and collect donations